Skip to content

 Do I need to understand science to enjoy these?

-Not at all.
-The Martian explains everything through humor.
-Arrival and Her barely involve traditional science.
-Even Interstellar — which deals with real physics — works entirely on emotional logic.
-The science is scaffolding; the story is the building.
+Understanding science isn't required to enjoy these sci-fi picks at all.
+The Martian explains its problem-solving through humor, Arrival and Her barely involve traditional science, and even Interstellar, which leans on real physics, works entirely on emotional logic.
+The science is scaffolding here; the human story is the actual building.

 Are these just action movies set in space?